 The UNL Department of Modern Languages and Literatures offers a stimulating environment for graduate work in German.
-The program emphasizes proficiency in major areas of German literature and Pedagogy; it includes courses in 16th-Century Literature, Baroque, Enlightenment, and Age of Goethe, 19th- Century Literature with emphasis on Romanticism and Realism, and 20th-Century Literature including GDR-Literature.
+The program emphasizes proficiency in major areas of German literature and pedagogy; it includes courses in 16th-century literature, Baroque, Enlightenment, and Age of Goethe, 19th- century literature with emphasis on Romanticism and Realism, and 20th-century literature including GDR-Literature.
 Courses and seminars offered represent a spectrum of broad topics and highly specialized themes.
 Emphasis is placed on discussions, reports, and close work with professors.
-Special Modern Languages courses are conceived as essential to graduate work in German such as Introduction to Literary Criticism and a course on Applied Linguistics and Foreign Language Teaching Methods.
+Core courses are supplemented by department-wide courses in second language acquisition, literary theory, and cultural studies.

-The graduate program in German offers the opportunity to take comparative courses in literature and philosophy as well as courses in literary criticism, advanced pedagogy, and women’s studies.
-The Department organizes an annual series of colloquia in which faculty and graduate students present papers reporting on their current research in anticipation of participating in regional or national conferences.
+The graduate program in German offers the opportunity to take comparative courses in literature and philosophy as well as courses in literary theory, advanced pedagogy, and women’s studies.
+The Department organizes an annual series of colloquia in which faculty and graduate students present papers reporting on their current research.
 Students and faculty organize a film club and informal gatherings for discussion, dramatic readings or music.
 The Stammtisch offers students an opportunity to use their German in a casual setting.
-Both undergraduate and graduate students, as well as some faculty members, take part in the Wednesday afternoon sessions which are held in a downtown location within walking distance of the campus.
-Graduate students have a voice in significant departmental matters and elect representatives to the Executive Committee.
+Both undergraduate and graduate students, as well as some faculty members, take part in the Wednesday afternoon sessions which are held in a downtown location within walking distance of campus.
 The Department offers a congenial atmosphere and encourages a close working relationship between students and faculty.
-Graduate students are encouraged to apply for annual departmental Grants in Aid to assist faculty members with specific projects.
+Graduate students receive economic support from the Department to present their research at conferences.

 During the double major program students have the opportunity to complete all requirements for a Nebraska teaching certificate.
 If doing so, the program takes three years to complete.
 If not pursuing a Nebraska teaching certificate, students take two years to complete the double major program.